isomerpages/mlaw-corp/_covid19/02-G-Event-or-tourism-related-contracts.md

 * With respect to the cancellation fees, under the Act, you may not have to pay the cancellation fees if the event or tour was to occur between 1 February 2020 and 19 October 2020 (both dates inclusive).
 However, if you already paid the cancellation fees before the Act came into force on 20 April 2020, or before serving the Notification for Relief, the vendor is not obliged to return the paid cancellation fees.
 If your event or tour was to occur after 19 October 2020, your vendor can charge you the cancellation fees as provided in your contract (if any).
 -->

 **10. I wish to postpone my event or tour.
-Does the Act require the vendor to allow me to postpone my event or tour for a certain period (e.g., 6 months)?**
+Does the Act require the vendor to allow me to postpone my event or tour for a certain period (e.g. 6 months)?**
 *	Whether the event is to be postponed or cancelled, and if postponed, the terms of the postponement (e.g., period of postponement, applicable additional charges), are matters for the parties to come to an agreement on themselves, or, if parties cannot agree, the determination of an Assessor under the Act.
 *	 We encourage parties to be reasonable and to work out a mutually acceptable solution to the contractual issues that have been created by COVID-19.
 *	If you and your vendor are unable to agree, either of you may make an application to the Assessor, who will seek to achieve an outcome that is just and equitable in the circumstances.
 Please click [here](https://www.mlaw.gov.sg/covid19-relief/application-for-assessor) for further information on the application process and the relevant forms.